 About this course

-The Dyslexia Award is a short practical training programme, focusing on understanding and supporting groups of learners with dyslexia and/or specific learning differences taught through a range of videos, cartoons, activities and power points.
-It was developed in response to demand from teaching assistants/teachers/SENDCos for a shorter course on dyslexia to be available as an alternative to the Level 5 Specialist Teacher Diploma.
-Unit 1 of this course can be used as accredited learning for those that wish to progress onto the Level 5 Diploma within the next 3 years.
+The aim of the Level 5 Award is to provide a short practical training programme, focusing on understanding and supporting groups of learners with dyslexia and/or specific learning difficulties, taught through a range of videos, cartoons, activities and power points.
+It was developed in response to demand from teachers/SENDCos for a shorter course on dyslexia to be available as a significantly shorter alternative to the Level 5 Specialist Teacher Diploma.

 Pricing